JsWorld

 currency and date/time format properties of the locale.
 The object is

-named according to the pattern POSIX_LC.<locale_code>,
+named according to the pattern POSIX_LC.<locale_code>

-for example POSIX_LC.en_US for the en_US locale.
+for the en_US locale.

 4. Formatting numbers

-the locale properties object POSIX_LC.en_US become available
+the locale properties object POSIX_LC.en_US

-in your JavaScript.
+use in your JavaScript.

-To format a number, first you need to create a new jsworld.Locale
+To format a number, you first need to create a new jsworld.Locale

 object from the locale data file properties.
 This is done by passing

-the previously loaded POSIX_LC.en_US to its constructor:
+the previously loaded POSIX_LC.en_US

 // Create locale object from en_US data var locale = new jsworld.Locale(POSIX_LC.en_US);

-The jsworld.Locale performs a number of checks on the
+performs a number of checks on the

 raw locale properties and will throw an error if something is wrong,